-Not so long ago, while working on an open-source project, I had to solve an problem: how to integrate an old C++/CLI NuGet package (built in 2012) that's compatible only with full .NET Framework with the project built using .NET Core SDK.
-While solving the issue I encountered some interesting historical and engineering facts about MSBuild and NuGet, and filanny I've solved the problem.
+Not so long ago, while working on an open-source project, I had to solve a problem: how to integrate an old C++/CLI NuGet package (built in 2012) that's only compatible only with the full .NET Framework, and a project built using .NET Core SDK.
+While solving the issue, I've found several peculiarities in MSBuild and NuGet integration, and was eventually able to solve the problem.

-The package in question includes multiple native DLLs.
-That means that my
+The package in question contains several native DLLs.
+That means that my project

-project couldn't have any references to these DLLs, but I need these files in my
+couldn't have any references to these DLLs, but I need these files in my output

 bin/Debug) to run the project.